Media–public disconnect on wild meat narratives in central Africa during COVID-19

 Background

-I subsequently worked for the IUCN Secretariat where I led the organisation’s contribution to CITES and broader illegal wildlife trade work, prior to joining the University of Oxford.
+Following my Ph.D. at the University of Kent, I worked for the IUCN Secretariat where I led the organisation’s contribution to CITES and broader illegal wildlife trade work, prior to joining the University of Oxford.
 In 2012, I re-formed the IUCN SSC Pangolin Specialist Group and served as Chair of the group until early 2021.
+I now serve as CITES focal point for this group.
+I am also a member of the IUCN CEESP/SSC Sustainable Use and Livelihoods Specialist Group (SULi).

 Research Interests